-Create and pitch a valuable, innovative or socially beneficial product or service using materials from UW SWAP (Surplus with a Purpose).
+Create and pitch a valuable, innovative or socially beneficial product or service using materials you can find in your dorm room, home or apartment.
 Think like an entrepreneur and keep in mind the three elements of entrepreneurship: having an idea, taking action and creating value.
-To succeed in this Challenge, test assumptions, seize opportunities and be creative.
+To succeed in this Challenge, you should test assumptions, seize opportunities and be creative.
 The contest is administered by the StartUp Learning Community at UW-Madison and is open to all currently enrolled UW-Madison students.

 How it Works